 Most doctors think this uncommon condition is a variation of the normal anatomy of the vulva, not an abnormality or disease.

 It’s important to know that vestibular papillomatosis isn’t a sexually transmitted disease (STD).
 You can’t catch it from or pass it on to someone else.

 There’s been a lot of debate about whether vestibular papillomatosis is caused by human papillomavirus (HPV), the virus associated with cervical cancer.
-But most studies now show that this isn’t true.
+But most now show that this isn’t true.
 A few doctors think you might have a higher risk of getting HPV if you have vestibular papillomatosis, but there isn’t any good evidence for this.

 Vestibular papillomatosis isn’t caused by having sex or poor hygiene.
 However, keeping your vaginal area clean may help keep it from getting worse.
 If you use harsh soap or scrub the growths too hard, you may make it worse.

 Because it’s a benign normal variation of your anatomy, vestibular papillomatosis is something you’re born with.
 It’s not something you’re at risk to get.
 It’s possible it may be inherited, but that hasn’t been studied.